IDMNYU/audiolab/docs/serge.md

 *Notes:*
 - As with other Serge control voltage processors, this module will mix AC signals as well, but will not filter DC offsets.
+- With no input at *3* and an inverted signal at *7*, you can *subtract* a control voltage from a fixed value set by knob *4*.
+This can be used to create an inverted signal for envelopes, CV sequences, etc.

 #### Voltage-Controlled Resonant Equalizer